IconielLTD/Neon-Aeon-Player-Plugin/README.md

 **Software** included in this repo is subject to the **MIT License** - see LICENSE file for details

-**Video, audio, and image assets** intended for demonstration use are subject to the **Artlist Copyright Licence** and should not be used for your own projects.
+**Video, audio, and image assets** intended for demonstration use are subject to the **Artlist Pro Licence** and should not be used for your own projects.
 See LICENSE file for details

 ## Get Creating!